sujal-jain-347/garage_management_system/README.md

 The Garage Management System is a comprehensive software solution designed to streamline and automate the management of automotive service centers or garages.
-Developed as part of a college project, this web-based application leverages Java technologies, including Servlets, JSP, HTML, and filters, to provide a user-friendly interface for administrators and workers.
+Developed as part of a college project, this web-based application leverages Java technologies, including Servlets, JSP, HTML, CSS and filters, to provide a user-friendly interface for administrators and workers.

 Key functionalities of the system include authentication mechanisms to ensure